userabc11/GramDRP/readme.md

    |-----parameter  # experiment settings
 ```
 ## Data
-our dataset is based on DeepCDR,you can get it by two ways
+our dataset is based on DeepCDR,you can get it by two ways,
+Download a folder and replace the existing folder with the same name if it is empty.
 The data cleaning logic is implemented in `data_process/loadData.py`.
 This script is **automatically invoked** during the train process, so you do not need to run it manually.

 ```bash